jeksilaen/anakost-server/README.md

 * The backend code for this project is for serving API to handle requests from the frontend.

-* It's also responsible for managing database for all CRUD methods.
+* It's also responsible for managing database for all CRUD method.

 * Read more about each functionality on the ___usage section___ below!